PetarZecevic/eloquent-javascript/chapter_4/README.txt

 	- To access property with operator [] you must type object_name["property_name"], numbers are exceptions, example: myObject[1], myObject["name"].
 	- Numbers,strings and Booleans are immutable.
+	- Arrays have an indexOf method that tries to find a given value (in this case, the event name) in the array and returns the index at which it was found or -1 if it wasn’t found.